THIS YEARS SPEAKERS!

 Kerry Ferguson

-Her professional journey spans the classroom, the arts, and leadership roles in the nonprofit sector, where she’s built programs and partnerships that empower communities.
-A proud “horse geek,” Kerry is excited to blend her skills and passion to support The Cloud Foundation’s mission of protecting wild horses and burros.
+the arts, and leadership roles in the nonprofit sector, where she has built programs and partnerships that empower communities.

 Colette Kaluza